-The Group received an additional interest free borrowing of AED 851,850, which is recorded at amortised cost using effective interest rate.
-The carrying value of borrowing at amortised cost amounting to AED 357,634 has been recorded as additional borrowing during the year and the interest amounting to AED 494,217 waived off by AWQAF is recorded as government grant.
+The Group received an additional interest free loan of AED 851,850 in the previous year, which is recorded at amortised cost using effective interest rate.
+The carrying value of loan at amortised cost amounting to AED 357,634 has been recorded as additional loan during the previous year and the interest amounting to AED 494,217 waived off by AWQAF is recorded as government grant.